Clinical Laboratory Technology

 Clinical Laboratory Technician occupational courses will be completed in five (5) semesters.

-- Clinical Laboratory Technology Program Admission Information Fall Semester 2014
+- Clinical Laboratory Technician Program Admission Information Fall 2016

 Students should contact a Health Sciences Advisor with questions about admission criteria or to schedule and advisement appointment.